paulespo/cweamy/README.md

-thirdobject
+cweamy
 ===========

-A website for the curatorial group: thirdobject
+A website for cweamy gallery.